 There is no need to worry about attorney’s fees.
 We handle personal injury claims on a contingency fee basis.
 You do not have to pay us until we win your case.
 Without a settlement or court verdict in your favor, you do not owe us anything.

 At Staver Accident Injury Lawyers, P.C., we have built a strong reputation for fighting hard for our clients.
-We have a strong track record of obtaining compensation victims deserve after being hurt.
-While we cannot guarantee that we will win a certain amount of compensation for you, results show that we focus on maximizing our clients’ recoveries.
+We have a strong track record of obtaining the compensation victims deserve after being hurt.

 Settlement for a female driver injured in a head-on collision.